Life & Legacy

-We have all benefited from the vision and actions of B’nai Aviv’s founding families that established our Conservative synagogue as the anchor of Jewish life in Southwest Broward.
-Now, we too have the opportunity and obligation to ensure that this Jewish community we helped build will endure for generations.
-Safeguard the future by making a meaningful legacy gift to sustain B’nai Aviv, the Jewish community and the traditions you cherish.
+We have the opportunity and the obligation to ensure that this Jewish community will be here for future generations.
+Safeguard our future by making a meaningful after-life legacy gift to sustain B'nai Aviv for our children, grandchildren, our Jewish community, and the traditions we hold dear.
+L'Dor Va Dor!

 Top Ten Legacy Giving Myths